top of page

 attraction for a reason.
 The views are amazing, and for the best experience you should book a time as close to sunset as possible.

-If you want to do something really special, pay a bit more to take a flight in the Pub Pod.
+If you want to do something really special, pay a bit more for the Champagne Experience.

-For just a bit more than a fast-track ticket, this VIP experience includes a VIP lounge area and a host who will walk you to the specially decorated pub-style pod when it’s time to board.
-During the 30-minute ride you’ll enjoy two drinks while you take in the views.
+For just a bit more than a fast-track ticket, this VIP experience includes access to the VIP lounge and a host who will walk you to the pod when it’s time to board.
+During the 30-minute ride you’ll enjoy a glass of champagne while you take in the views.
 Your host is available to point out sites and answer questions during the trip.

 If you’re celebrating a special occasion or wanting to propose while flying above London you can also book a private pod.